XAMPP vs WAMP: Choosing a Web Server Stack for Local Web Development

 Although both XAMPP and WampServer contain the same basic softwares required for running a web server, they have some differences.
 For example, both XAMPP and WampServer can be used for running PHP based websites and applications, but XAMPP can also be used for running applications written in Perl programming language in addition to PHP.

 The main advantage of using both the XAMPP and the WampServer is that you don't need to install Apache, PHP, MySQL, MariaDB, etc. individually in order to run a web server on your computer.
 You just need to download XAMPP or WampServer installers from their websites and then install them on your laptop or desktop PC.

 You can easily test PHP based CMSs, blogs, and applications on your computer by installing WordPress, Joomla, or Drupal using either XAMPP or WampServer.
 You can also install e-commerce softwares like osCommerce and cloud storage systems such as ownCloud using XAMPP or WampServer.

 In this guide, we will show you how XAMPP and WampServer are similar and different from each other in detail, and which one will be a good choice for your local web development environment.

 XAMPP vs WampServer: What are XAMPP and WampServer

 XAMPP is a multi-platform web server package and it is available for all the three major desktop operating systems Windows, Mac OS X, and Linux.
-XAMPP consists of Apache server, MySQL, PHP, Perl, and some other software tools such as PhpMyAdmin for working with MySQL databases using a graphical user interface.
+XAMPP consists of Apache server, MySQL, PHP, Perl, and some other software tools such as PhpMyAdmin for working with MariaDB databases using a graphical user interface.

 XAMPP is suitable for running websites and web applications written in PHP or Perl programming languages.